zakkipuar23/supply_chain_analytics/README.md

 # Supply Chain Analytics
 This is the summary of course supply chain analytics course that I follow in Datacamp.
+The course is created by Aaren Stubberfield.
+He is currently a data scientist of Microsoft

 ### First of all we should know that supply chain is a term consist of all parties involved, directly or indirectly, in fullling customer’s request, including :
 - Suppliers